top of page

 2. Learn valuable and strategic healing methods and somatic/mindfulness exercises in weekly groups to build clarity and resilience.

 Each week we will engage in a supportive movement, somatic exercise and mindfulness practices to support us.
-These tools will not only help you navigate your grief but also enable a sense of integration and self-regulation but also enable you to find meaning and purpose in your life moving forward.
+These tools will not only help you navigate your grief but also enable a sense of integration and self-regulation, allowing you to find meaning and purpose in your life moving forward.

 3. Breathing together

-Explore your emotions in a way that feels authentic and natural for you in a safe environment.
-Our Breathwork Journey: “Clearing Anger, Sadness, & Grief.”
+Explore your emotions in a way that feels authentic and natural for you in a safe environment on our Breathworks Journey: “Clearing Anger, Sadness, & Grief.”
 Just as a garden needs weeding for new growth, our emotional landscapes require clearing for rejuvenation.
 In this transformative session, we delve into the depths of our breath to unearth and release the knots of anger, the weight of sadness, and the echoes of grief that linger within.

 4. Experience the power of creative expression